sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 ### Prediction Tasks

+TODO: add bold to bullet

 We test the predictive power of narratives on three tasks commonly used in macroeconomic literature <d-cite key="handlan2020text, 10.1257/jel.20181020, kalamara2022making, ahrens2021extracting, masciandaro2021monetary, lee2009federal, hamilton2002model, kim2023forecasting, larkin2008good"></d-cite>:
-* Next value: predicts the target’s value at the specified horizon.
+* **Next value:** predicts the target’s value at the specified horizon.
-* Percentage change: predicts the target’s percentage change between the specified horizon and the day before.
+* **Percentage change:** predicts the target’s percentage change between the specified horizon and the day before.
-* Direction change: classifies the target’s direction of change (increase or decrease) between the specified horizon and the day before.
+* **Direction change:** classifies the target’s direction of change (increase or decrease) between the specified horizon and the day before.

 ### Models Categories

 We differ our models into 3 categories based on their input signal:
-* Financial (F): utilizes historical financial data, from the past week or month.
+* **Financial (F):** utilizes historical financial data, from the past week or month.
-* Textual (T): leverages solely textual data, either raw tweets or tweets’ analyses.
+* **Textual (T):** leverages solely textual data, either raw tweets or tweets’ analyses.
-* Textual & Financial (TF): draws upon both textual and financial data as input.
+* **Textual & Financial (TF):** draws upon both textual and financial data as input.

 Our goal is to effectively leverage insights from both textual narratives and historical financial patterns to improve prediction accuracy.
 The added value of incorporating textual narratives can be demonstrated if a model that utilizes both text and financial data (TF model) outperforms a model that relies solely on financial data (F model).

 ### Baselines

 **Financial baselines:**
-* As/inverse-previous: next value is the same/inverse as previous.
+* **As/Inverse-previous:** next value is the same/inverse as previous.
-* majority: next value is the majority vote of the previous week/training data.
+* **Majority:** next value is the majority vote of the previous week/training data.
-* up/down: always predict 'increase'/'decrease'.
+* **Up/Down:** always predict 'increase'/'decrease'.

 <br>

 **Counterfactual textual baselines:**

 During our experiments, we encountered some intriguing results that warranted further investigation.
 To ensure the validity of our findings and rule out any counterfactual explanations, we introduced counterfactual textual baselines.
 These baselines allowed us to rigorously test whether the observed improvements were truly due to the models' capabilities or stemmed from other factors.
-Unfottunately, these baselines revealed that the promising results were more elusive than we hoped.
+Unfortunately, these baselines revealed that the promising results were more elusive than we hoped.

-* Random texts: feeding the LLM with randomly generated sentences comprised of varying random words.
+* **Random texts:** feeding the LLM with randomly generated sentences comprised of varying random words.
 This baseline evaluate whether the LLM actually utilize the content of tweets.
-* Shuffled tweets: feeding the LLM with chronologically disordered tweets, isolating the impact of temporal narratives from confounding patterns or memorization.
+* **Shuffled tweets:** feeding the LLM with chronologically disordered tweets, isolating the impact of temporal narratives from confounding patterns or memorization.
 This baseline assess the model reliance on temporal narratives.
-* Synthetic 'narratives': Feeding the LLM with generated narrative-like sentences expressing positive or negative cues, aligned with subsequent changes in the financial target.
+* **Synthetic 'narratives':** Feeding the LLM with generated narrative-like sentences expressing positive or negative cues, aligned with subsequent changes in the financial target.
 This baseline assess the LLM's ability to infer relationships between aligned narratives and the following market changes.

 ### Models